Are you an adviser? Go to Unbiased Pro

 Summary

-• Interest rates for both two and five-year fixed mortgages fluctuate over time.
+• Rates for both two and five-year fixed mortgages fluctuate over time - at the start of 2025, five-year fixes were cheaper, but only just.

 • There are pros and cons to each type of fixed mortgage, so they suit different people with various circumstances.